rteehas/rteehas.github.io/docs/pages/publications.md

 ### Visualization

-Vinay Prabhu, Matthew McAteer, and **Ryan Teehan**, SPICES: Survey Papers as Interactive Cheatsheet Embeddings. *Accepted to ICLR 2021 Workshop Rethinking ML Papers*
+Vinay Prabhu, Matthew McAteer, and **Ryan Teehan**, SPICES: Survey Papers as Interactive Cheatsheet Embeddings. *Presented at the Workshop Rethinking ML Papers at ICLR 2021*